dozpupp/safelog/README.md

    - Open Chrome/Brave to `chrome://extensions`.
    - Enable "Developer Mode".
    - Click "Load Unpacked" and select `safelog/trustkeys/dist`.
+   - **Important**: If you update the code, you must reload the extension here and refresh the app page.

 5. **Run Application**
    - Backend: `uvicorn main:app --reload` (Port 8000)